 The best way to begin any teeth whitening regimen is to schedule an appointment and talk to us about options.
 Before we provide any treatment, we require that you have a comprehensive or periodic exam by one of our dentists to ensure your teeth are healthy.
 For in-office teeth whitening, we offer Philips Zoom!
 Whitening treatments.

 How does the in-office whitening process work?

 The Zoom!
 Whitening process uses a carbon peroxide formula.
 For seven days prior to the in-office treatment, patients desensitize their gums at home using trays while they sleep.
 Right before we begin the treatment in our office, we protect our patients’ gums with an application of Liquidam, and then paint on the Zoom!
 Whitening formula.

 What are the timeframes of the Zoom!
 Whitening process?

 For Zoom!
 Whitening, the process may require between one and four 15-minute sessions in our office, depending on your desired shade of teeth whiteness.

 How might I perform additional whitening or maintenance at home after an in-office whitening appointment?

 You may opt to maintain your whitening with custom-fit take-home trays.
-With this option, you can expect to spend approximately one hour every three months to maintain the shade of teeth whitening you achieved in our office with Zoom.
+With this option, you can expect to spend approximately one hour every three months to maintain the shade of teeth whitening you achieved in our office.